Pre-Physician Assistant at Carroll College

 Frequently Asked Questions

 Certainly.
-In some rural areas where physicians are in short supply, those with a Pre-PA major serve as the primary providers of health care, conferring with their supervising physicians and other medical professionals as needed and as required by law.
+In some rural areas where physicians are in short supply, those who become PAs serve as the primary providers of health care, conferring with their supervising physicians and other medical professionals as needed and as required by law.
 Physician assistants (PAs) can be found in virtually every medical and surgical specialty.

-Physician assistants (PAs) are health professionals licensed to practice medicine with physician supervision.
+To practice as a PA, students must continue their education at an accredited graduate PA program.
+Once a student earns their graduate degree, Physician Assistants (PAs) become health professionals licensed to practice medicine with physician supervision.
 PAs perform a comprehensive range of medical duties, from basic primary care to high-technology specialty procedures.
-PAs often act as first or second assistants in major surgery and provide pre-and postoperative care, opening the door to a range of career opportunities in the following areas of expertise:
+PAs often act as first or second assistants in surgery and provide pre-and postoperative care, opening the door to a range of career opportunities in the following areas of expertise: